borgestrand/sdr-widget/AW_readme.txt

         20120810 BSB Various minor edits
         20120812 BSB Atmel batchisp/Flip debugging
         20120815 Alex's .mpdconf file copied in
+        20120825 Alex's feedback text copied in, UAC2 on Windows edits

 You should read this file from the top without skipping too much.
 Depending on your ambition level you may finish it sooner or later.
 More and more complex